pinojs/pino-http/README.md

 Furthermore, logging more bytes does slow down throughput ([although the cost is negligible in most use cases](https://www.eschrade.com/page/the-cost-of-logging/)).

-After considering these factors, logging of the request body can be adchieved as follows:
+After considering these factors, logging of the request body can be achieved as follows:

 ```js
 const http = require('http')